nrc1231/Mesa-RAS-Study/README.md

 The Mesa System is composed of multiple layers that interact through a co-simulation pipeline.

-The execution flow of the system is:
+The simulation execution flow of the system is:

 Lingua Franca orchestration
 ↓